Aromeroramos/FrontPagePersonalized/README.md

 # FrontPagePersonalized
-This fronpage is to show all your bookmarks in your home.
+This Frontpage is to show all your bookmarks in your home.